Hjhirp/Assignment/README.md

 ## Total Complexity

 Considering the steps outlined above, the total computational complexity of the solution is O(2m + m^2 + 1), which simplifies to O(m^2), where `m` represents the number of lines.

-## Conclusion

-This repository provides a detailed and structured solution to the problem statement by Structify.ai, focusing on clarity, efficiency, and the application of mathematical and algorithmic concepts.
-We invite you to explore the solution and leverage the insights provided for your applications.